The Department of Elementary Education at UNC Pembroke offers a B.S. in Elementary Education with teacher licensure. The program:

 - develops professional educators who are committed, collaborative, and competent in their chosen profession

-The program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and North Carolina State Department of Public Instruction (NCDPI) and provides the means for candidates to earn a Standard Professional I license to teach in the state of North Carolina.
+The Elementary Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the NC State Board of Education and provides the means for candidates to earn a Standard Professional I license to teach in the state of North Carolina.

 At the graduate level, the department offers the M.A.
 Ed degree in Elementary Education.
 The mission of the master’s program in elementary education is to prepare the experienced teacher for full participation in their chosen profession as leader, researcher, and master practitioner.
 Through collaboration, inquiry, reflection and practice teachers engage in professional development to: